Set Current Location

 A gargantuan grove of trees that shoot from the slopes of the majestic Sierra Nevada mountains depict nature's unfathomable beauty.
 Named after the towering resident trees that dwarf every other being in its unencumbered swathe of wilderness, the Sequoia National Park is home to a warren of wonders.
 Sheer cliffs of the Sierra Nevada compete with the astounding beauty of the General Sherman tree, the largest tree on earth.
 While the front country of the park is largely cloaked by blue oak woodlands and mild river valleys, where the elusive mountain lion basks in the morning sun, the back country is characterized by an astonishing expanse of trails like the High Sierra, only accessible by horseback.
 It is here that the trail ascends from the Kern Canyon, among one of the last vestiges of the Ice Age, to meet the summit of Mount Whitney at 8000 feet (2,400 meters).
 A host of soul-stirring alpine journeys await bushwalkers and backcountry hikers who strive to traverse this Goliathan tapestry of trails.
 Other spectacular wonders that lie within the grand folds of the park include a sequoia-fringed meadow called the Crescent Meadow, the Tokopah Falls, the granite Moro Rock, and the Giant Forest Museum.

 Kings Canyon National Park is an extraordinary place of beauty and diversity.
-The park, located in the southern Sierra Nevada mountain range, has to its credit some of the most scenic natural wonders in its 461,901 acres (186,925 hectares).
+The park, located in the southern Sierra Nevada mountain range, has to its credit some of the most scenic natural wonders within its 461,901 acres (186,925 hectares).
 Towering sequoias filter the sunlight, watching over the park as silent sentinels.
 Nowhere are these ancient giants more astonishing than at the Redwood Canyon, the largest grove of its kind in the world.
 Carved into the earth's surface are also some of the deepest canyons on earth.
 Their rocky outcroppings and weather-worn cliffs are adorned with lush waterfalls running into basins of water so clear it's like peering into a mirror.
-A protected environment replete with exquisite landscapes and natural beauty, it's no surprise visitors come here in the hundreds of thousands every year.
+A protected environment replete with exquisite landscapes and natural beauty, it's no surprise the park receives hundreds of thousands of visitors every year.